avsa242/sx1276-spin/README.md

 **IMPORTANT**: This software is meant to be used with the [spin-standard-library](https://github.com/avsa242/spin-standard-library) (P8X32A) or [p2-spin-standard-library](https://github.com/avsa242/p2-spin-standard-library) (P2X8C4M64P).
 Please install the applicable library first before attempting to use this code, otherwise you will be missing several files required to build the project.

+**NOTE**: This driver only provides support for FSK and OOK modulation.
+For LoRa modulation support, see [sx1276-lora-spin](https://github.com/avsa242/sx1276-lora-spin)

 ## Salient Features

 * SPI connection at up to 1MHz (P1), 10MHz (P2)
 * Change transceiver frequency to anything within the SX1276's tunable range
-* Change transceiver frequency by LoRa uplink channel number
-* Change common transceiver settings, such as: code rate, spreading factor, bandwidth, preamble length, payload length, LNA gain, transmit power
+* Change common transceiver settings, such as: bandwidth, payload length, LNA gain, transmit power
-* Change device operating mode, interrupt mask, implicit header mode
+* Change device operating mode
-* Change DIO pins functionality
+* Configure GPIO pins ("DIO#")
 * Read live RSSI
-* Read packet statistics: last header code rate, last header CRC, last packet number of bytes, last packet RSSI, last packet SNR

 ## Requirements

 P1/SPIN1:
 * spin-standard-library
-* P1: 1 extra core/cog for the PASM SPI driver
+* P1: 1 extra core/cog for the PASM SPI engine

 P2/SPIN2:
 * p2-spin-standard-library